yl-whosit/cmd_eval/README.md

 If you close the dump window with ESC or `x` button, the computation will remain paused, and can be resumed by typing `/eval_resume`.
 If you push `resume` formspec button, it will be resumed normally.

+##### Example using `fsdump()`

+Inspecting lots of objects around you by visiting and dumping them:

+`/eval for o in oir(30) do the_obj = o; me:move_to(o:get_pos()); fsdump(o:get_luaentity()); end`

+This command will teleport you to position of some entity nearby and open a formspec with the dump of it's lua table.
+After examining the values, you can press the "resume" formspec button to resume the evaluation and go to the next entity.
+We stored current entity in a variable, so we can reference it when we paused.
+If you just closed the formspec instead of pressing "resume", you can sill continue execution by typing `/eval_resume`.

+NOTE: `cmd_eval` currently supports only single coroutine, for simplicity reasons; this means that executing `/eval` while paused, will overwrite your current coroutine with a new one.

 #### `fsinput(label, text)`